-You will be told not to eat or drink anything except water for at least 8 hours before your blood is drawn at the Baseline Visit, at the Weeks 24, 48, 72, 96, 120, 144, 168 and 192 visits, at some visits that you attend after the Week 192 visit, and at the Unblinding Visit (the visit at which you will be told what medication you were receiving).
+You will be told not to eat or drink anything except water for at least 8 hours before your blood is drawn at the Baseline Visit, at the Weeks 24, 48, 72, 96, 120, 144, 168 and 192 visits, at some visits that you attend after the Week 192 visit, and at the Unblinding Visit.

-You cannot take any antacids that contain calcium, magnesium, or aluminum (for example, Tums® or Rolaids®), Carafate® (an ulcer medicine), or vitamins/mineral supplements that contain calcium, iron or zinc for a minimum of 2 hours before and 2 hours after any dose of GS-9350 or placebo.
+You cannot take any antacids that contain calcium, magnesium, or aluminum (for example, Tums® or Rolaids®), Carafate® (an ulcer medicine), or vitamins/mineral supplements that contain calcium, iron or zinc for a minimum of 2 hours before and 2 hours after any dose of EVG/FTC/TDF/GS-9350 or placebo.
 You must check with the study doctor before taking any medication or health supplements for the length of the study.